oeed/CraftOS-Standards/File Formats/File Metadata.md

 *.metadata* files must **always** be hidden, this includes a "show hidden files" option; the user must never see them.
 It must also be **impossible** for the user to open, edit, remove, move, rename, delete or otherwise mutate the file.
 It must also be **impossible** for the user to create a folder or file called '.metadata'. `fs.isReadOnly` must return `true`, `fs.open` must return `nil` and `fs.exists` must return `false` for a *.metadata* file and must not appear when using `fs.list`.

+## MIME detection

+To allow for quick, efficient and reliable MIME detection, each extension can only have ***one*** MIME associated with it.
+However, one MIME can be associated with multiple extensions.
+This allows for smooth transitions between metadata supporting systems and non-metadata supporting systems.
+For example, a format with the MIME `image/jpeg` could use `.jpg`, `.jpeg`, etc. However, `.jpg` can ***only*** be associated with with `image/jpeg`.

+*All* of the accepted standardised file formats must have their MIME and extensions detectable by each metadata system.

 ## Metadata file contents

 The information in the *.metadata* file is the metadata for the folder itself and the files within the folder.